UoB-COMSM0166/2025-group-11a/README.md

 **(4)Frequent and Efficient Meetings**
 Throughout the project, we held meetings approximately every three days to review progress, resolve any issues, and assign new tasks.
 These meetings were kept brief yet efficient.
 We utilized the Planning Poker method to estimate the workload and complexity of each task.
 This technique enabled the team to achieve a fair and reasonable distribution of tasks and ensured that all assignments matched each member’s capability.

-# Tools
+### Tools

 **(1) GitHub**

-Each team member used **GitHub** for version control throughout the development process.
+Each team member used GitHub for version control throughout the development process.
 Every contributor developed their assigned modules in a separate branch.
-Before merging any development branch into the main branch, a **Pull Request (PR)** was created and reviewed by Xing, ensuring code quality and maintaining a stable main branch at all times.
+Before merging any development branch into the main branch, a Pull Request was created and reviewed by Xing, ensuring code quality and maintaining a stable main branch at all times.
 We merged into the main branch weekly.
-Bugs and issues were also tracked using GitHub’s **Issue** feature.
+Bugs and feedback issues are also logged via GitHub.

 **(2) Temporary Google Shared Document**

-We used a temporary **Google Shared Document** to record outcomes from in-class lab discussions, as well as ideas and task distributions discussed during each meeting.
+We used a Shared Document to record outcomes from lab discussions, as well as ideas and task distributions discussed during each meeting.
 The shared document allowed real-time viewing and editing, greatly improving collaboration efficiency and transparency.

 **(3) Kanban Board**

-Project management was mainly conducted using a **Kanban board**.
+Project management was mainly conducted using our [Kanban board](https://yiqing.atlassian.net/jira/software/projects/DP/summary).
 Yiqing was responsible for updating task statuses on a weekly basis, which included the categories “To Do,” “In Progress,” and “Completed.”
 Our team started working on the project in Week 6, which was relatively late compared to other groups, giving us a tighter schedule.
 The Kanban board helped us stay organized and on track under pressure.
 Weekly deadlines were set for Monday so that we could learn new topics in Tuesday’s lab session and then assign new tasks after class.

 **(4) Online Meeting and WeChat Group**
 Most of our regular discussions took place online using Tencent Meeting.
-Screen sharing was frequently used to collaboratively debug or develop code.
-We also maintained a WeChat group, which served as the main channel for quick updates, Q&A, and file sharing.
+Screen sharing was frequently used to collaboratively debug.
+We also created a WeChat group, which served as the main channel for quick updates, Q&A, and file sharing.
 It played a key role in maintaining fast and effective communication.

-# Reflection
+### Reflection

-Looking back on the entire project, our team achieved a high level of collaboration efficiency.
-Task allocation was reasonable, and progress was well controlled.
-Each member made significant contributions and was fully involved in all stages of the project development cycle.
-Through this experience, we not only completed a functional and engaging game but also improved our skills in teamwork, time management, and practical software development.
+Looking back on the entire project process, our team demonstrated a high level of collaboration efficiency, with well-organized task allocation and effective progress management, resulting in the successful development of an ideal game.
+Each member made significant contributions and fully experienced the complete cycle of project development.

 # 8. Conclusion <a id="conclusion"></a>